yesequin/Google_Data_Analytics_Course/README.md

     CASE statement: The CASE statement goes through one or more conditions and returns a value as soon as a condition is met.

+    Case study: A common way for employers to assess job skills and gain insight into how you approach common data related challenges.

     Causation: Occurs when an action directly leads to an outcome.
 It is also called a cause-effect relationship.

     Cell reference: A cell or a range of cells in a worksheet typically used in formulas and functions.